SolaceProducts/event-management-agent/README.md

 * existing plugins can be extended to discover additional data
 * EDA data can be discovered from other systems, e.g. schemas from schema registries

-At this stage (September 2022), the Event Management Agent is still in an active development phase.
+At this stage (May 2023), the Event Management Agent is still in an active development phase.

 ### Available today: